This article is part of The Ascender, the Highrise platform for articles and resources.

 <div id="seven">

-For effective leadership and management, one needs to develop emotional intelligence.
+For effective leadership and management, one needs to master emotional intelligence.
 This complements the technical skills needed for a given leadership role.
-At Highrise, we can help you improve this important skill critical for success.
+At Highrise, we shall help you improve on this important skill critical for success.

 Thank you!
 Your Downloads is here: